Lupita Nyong'o: 2010s: Breakthrough and rise to prominence

-Following the success of Black Panther, Nyong'o starred as a kindergarten teacher dealing with a zombie apocalypse in the comedy horror film Little Monsters (2019).
-Amy Nicholson of Variety wrote that Nyong'o's "deadpan humor and grace ennoble the slapstick".
-The 2019 South by Southwest marked the premiere of her next release, Jordan Peele's psychological horror film Us.
-It tells the story of a family who are confronted by their doppelgängers.
-Emily Yoshida of Vulture labelled Nyong'o's dual role "astounding" and found her performance as the doppelgänger "an achievement on another level; a physical, vocal, and emotional performance so surgical in its uncanniness that it almost feels like it could not be the work of a flesh-and-blood human."
+Following the success of Black Panther, Nyong'o starred as a kindergarten teacher facing a zombie apocalypse in the comedy horror film Little Monsters (2019).
+Amy Nicholson of Variety wrote that Nyong'o's "deadpan humor and grace ennoble the slapstick" of the film.
+The 2019 South by Southwest film and music festival marked the premiere of Nyong'o's next release, Jordan Peele's psychological horror film Us, which depicts a group of family members who are confronted by their doppelgängers.
+Emily Yoshida of Vulture called Nyong'o's performance in her dual role "astounding" and described her portrayal of the doppelgänger as an "achievement on another level; a physical, vocal, and emotional performance so surgical in its uncanniness that it almost feels like it could not be the work of a flesh-and-blood human."

 Us grossed over $255 million worldwide against its $20 million budget.
-At Universal Studios Hollywood's Halloween Horror Nights, Nyong'o attended a maze inspired by the film and appeared inside the attraction dressed as her character Red.
-Nyong'o earned a Screen Actors Guild nomination for Outstanding Performance by a Female Actor in a Leading Role and won an NAACP Image Award for Best Actress.
+At Universal Studios Hollywood's Halloween Horror Nights, Nyong'o appeared in costume as her character Red.
+She earned a Screen Actors Guild nomination for Outstanding Performance by a Female Actor in a Leading Role and won an NAACP Image Award for Best Actress.
 Also in 2019, Nyong'o narrated the Discovery Channel documentary series Serengeti, about wildlife in the Serengeti ecosystem.
-Nyong'o spoke on the lack of African women narrating nature documentaries and how the Serengeti team encouraged her to use her native Kenyan accent on the series.
-She earned her first Emmy Award nomination for her narration as an Outstanding Narrator at the 72nd Primetime Emmy Awards, making her the third black woman to be nominated in the category.
+Nyong'o spoke about the lack of African women narrating nature documentaries and how the Serengeti team encouraged her to use her native Kenyan accent on the series.
+She was nominated for the Outstanding Narrator award at the 72nd Primetime Emmy Awards, becoming the third Black woman to be nominated.
 She was also nominated for an NAACP Image Award for Character Voice-Over Performance.
-She hosted the Channel 4 documentary Warrior Women with Lupita Nyong'o, in which she undertook a journey across Benin, West Africa, to search for the Dahomey Amazons.
-She left the production of The Woman King in which she had previously been cast around the time of filming this documentary.
-Nyong'o reprised her role as Maz Kanata for the third time in Star Wars: The Rise of Skywalker, which marked the final installment of the Star Wars sequel trilogy.
+In 2019, she hosted the Channel 4 documentary Warrior Women with Lupita Nyong'o, in which she traveled across Benin, West Africa, to research the Dahomey Amazons.
+She had been cast in a leading role in The Woman King (2022), but dropped out of the production around the time of filming the documentary.

-2020–present
+2020s: Recent work

-During the COVID-19 pandemic, Nyong'o appeared on the Global Citizen organised television event, Together at Home, in April 2020, and joined the radio play presentation of Richard II from The Public Theater and WNYC as The Narrator.
+During the COVID-19 pandemic, Nyong'o appeared on the April 2020 Global Citizen livestream benefit event Together at Home, and appeared in the radio play presentation of Richard II from The Public Theater and WNYC as The Narrator.
 Nyong'o was featured in Beyoncé's musical film Black Is King, which premiered on Disney+ in July 2020.
+Nyong'o partnered with Nairobi-based media and technology startup Kukua to support YouTube's superhero animated series Super Sema (2021), which follows the adventures of an extraordinary young African girl, Sema, who lives in the neo-African-futuristic community of Dunia.
+Nyong'o served as an executive producer and voice actress in the series.
+Afterwards, she starred alongside Juan Castano in Saheem Ali's bilingual radio play adaptation of Romeo & Juliet, titled Romeo y Julieta (2021).